cyberFund/cyberrating/paper.md

 We propose to distinguish independent and dependent systems.
 Every type should have different score wieghts.
 That stems from the fact that this types of systems have different underlying risks as dependent system inherit consensus properties of a system or systems it depends on, but independent system inherent it properties from underlying consensus logic.
 Also independent systems should have physical storage and computation network, but dependent system could be build virtually on top of such network.
 These two tier architecture allow simplified due diligence for investors and easiness to use this abstraction layer for developers.
 Good analogy: State based legal system with underlying currency and organizations that use that legal system with underlying assets.
 Existing rating agencies distinguish this types of organizations also.

 ## 7. Community Generated Scoring

 Crowd technologies prove its efficiency in order to solve complicated problems.
 We propose to evaluate cryptoproperty using community of investors.
 The following 3 approaches could be implemented in order to calculate a score that is resistant to sybil attacks:

 1. One account one vote.
 Approach require costs per registering account in order to make a rating system resistant to sybil attacks.
 2. Votes weighted by reputation token.
-Approach require massive Augur[26] like initial distribution to make it work.
+Approach require massive Augur like [26] initial distribution to make it work.
 3. Weighted by share in economy.
 Bulletproof approach though it require complicated implementation as addresses and it's balances should be proven for every user for every blockchain.

 In our proof-of-concept implementation we use the first approach based on twitter accounts in order to minimize possible sybil attacks and it shows interesting results [25].
 In a first version of cyber•Fund protocol the first approach will be implemented also using blockchain registered accounts.
 Votes could be positive and negative.
 A scoring calculating is a topic for a future research as well as cyber•Fund protocol is out of this paper scope and will be defined in the following papers.